-In the world of online ecommerce businesses, drop shipping is a big part.
+In the world of online eCommerce businesses, drop shipping is a big part.
 Many online retailers have used drop shipping fulfillment methods to add more products to their site with little to no effort.
 In fact, over 30% of retail shops online have switched to drop shipping as their primary fulfillment method.
-With very little barriers to entry, these business types pop up on a daily basis.
+With very few barriers to entry, these business types pop up on a daily basis.
 But because of this, securing your way to success is harder to do.
 There are many risks that business owners and their acquiring banks take on when starting a drop ship business.
-From order times to common ecommerce issues, drop shipping merchant processing have a hard time staying afloat.
+From order times to common eCommerce issues, drop shipping merchant processing has a hard time staying afloat.

 Long Drop Shipping Order Times

 When a customer orders an item, they expect it within a few days.
 Convenience is a huge driver for online eCommerce merchant purchases, so if it becomes less convenient, it won’t last.
 This is a big issue with drop shipping businesses because they often fulfill from countries far from home.
 Long lead times are common when the items purchased have to go across the water first.

 Unfortunately, customers have a much shorter expectation for shipping times.
 Overnight and next day shipping has become such a norm that even waiting a week may make them uneasy.
 This makes your drop shipping business more high risk because it makes it harder to manage expectations.
 Unless your customers know explicitly that their item will take a few more days than they are accustomed to, you will be dealing with a multitude of unhappy consumers.

 There are ways to help with longer order times: